 “Beowyn’s in love with you.
 You’re in love with him.
 Why not marry him and be done with this nonsense?”

 “Don’t be ridiculous.
 Beowyn isn’t in love with me.
 I’m just his bossy cousin.
-If you told him that, he’d fall down laughing.”
+If you said that to him he’d fall down laughing.”

 “And I suppose you’re not in love with him.”
 Morrigan shook her head and looked at the ceiling before looking back at Roselyn.
 “I hope you’re better in matters of this sickness than you